-Part of Unesco's Biosphere Reserve system since 1978, it shelters flocks of ostrichlike rhea (known locally as the ñandú), Andean condors, flamingos and many other bird species.
-The park's outstanding conservation success has undoubtedly been the guanaco (Lama guanicoe), which grazes the open steppes where its predator, the puma, cannot approach undetected.
-After more than a decade of effective protection from poachers, the large and growing herds of guanacos don't even flinch when humans or vehicles approach.
+Part of Unesco's Biosphere Reserve system since 1978, the park is home to flocks of ostrichlike rhea (known locally as the ñandú), Andean condor, flamingo and many other bird species.
+Its star success in conservation is undoubtedly the guanaco, which grazes the open steppes where pumas cannot approach undetected.
+After more than a decade of effective protection from poachers, these large and growing herds don't even flinch when humans or vehicles approach.

 When the weather is clear, panoramas are everywhere.
 However, unpredictable weather systems can sheath the peaks in clouds for hours or days.
 Some say you get four seasons in a day here, with sudden rainstorms and knock-down gusts part of the hearty initiation.
 Bring high-quality foul-weather gear, a synthetic sleeping bag and, if you're camping, a good tent.
 It is always wise to plan a few extra days to make sure that your trip isn't torpedoed by a spot of bad weather.

 However, the crowning attraction of this 1810-sq-km park is its highly developed infrastructure, which makes it possible to do the whole 'W' hike while sleeping in beds, eating hot meals, taking showers and even drinking the random cocktail.
 It's essential to make reservations ahead of time.